treeverse/lakeFS/docs/reference/garbage-collection.md

 For every branch, the GC job retains deleted objects for the number of days defined for the branch.
 In the absence of a branch-specific rule, the default rule for the repository is used.
-If an object is present in more than one branch ancestry, it is retained according to the rule with the largest number of days between those branches.
+If an object is present in more than one branch ancestry, it's retained according to the rule with the largest number of days between those branches.
-That is, it is hard-deleted only after the retention period has ended for all relevant branches.
+That is, it's hard-deleted only after the retention period has ended for all relevant branches.

 Example GC rules for a repository:
 ```json